rockettheme/docs/Docs/wordpress/themes/ximenia/INDEX.md

 Introduction
 -----

 ![][ximenia]

-Ximenia, the February 2013 template release, is an elegant, subtle and conservative design, with soft tones and shapes to bring focus to your content.
+Ximenia, the February 2013 theme release, is an elegant, subtle and conservative design, with soft tones and shapes to bring focus to your content.
 The theme is perfect for any corporate-type site that prefers a more moderate, but still visually luring appearance.

-An assortment of core RocketTheme Extensions, such as RokSprocket and its multiple layout modes, have template-based styling to apply integrated visuals for the additional functionality offered.
+An assortment of core RocketTheme Extensions, such as RokSprocket and its multiple layout modes, have theme-based styling to apply integrated visuals for the additional functionality offered.

 Requirements
 -----

 * Apache 2.x or Microsoft IIS 7
 * PHP 5.3.x
 * MySQL 5.0.4 or higher